R-Morton/zingara-medical-form/README.md

 - [X] Change code for display to use new context
 - [X] Configure routes so form and display are on separate pages
 - [ ] Add search bar to search for forms in display
-- [ ] Add client notes component that allows user to write and edit notes about the client sessions
+- [X] Add client notes component that allows user to write and edit notes about the client sessions
+- [ ] Add delete client and notes functionality